 If it's possible to clear cached data as a user, the program that owns the cache generally makes that option available somewhere in the program's settings menu.

 The benefits of clearing a cache are that it frees up previous storage space on your computer, and it eliminates any files that can cause your computer to run poorly or slowly.

 However, clearing the cache can also mean deleting files that are designed to make your computer run more efficiently.
-For example, clearing a browser cache typically means you'll have to log in to all your frequently visited websites again, and you'll lose any special customisations or personalisations you had there, including the contents of shopping carts.
+For instance, clearing a browser cache typically means you'll have to log in to all your frequently visited websites again, and you'll lose any special customisations or personalisations you had there, including the contents of shopping carts.

 But if you're experiencing problems with your digital devices, it's worth clearing the cache.
-It is also worth mentioning that it is good cyber hygiene to clear all cache once in a while, as the stored data can be exploited by cyber criminals.
+It is also worth mentioning that it is good cyber hygiene and cybersecurity to clear all cache once in a while, as the stored data can be exploited by cyber criminals.